jamesbrink/yeet/README.md

 ## License

-MIT - Do whatever you want, just don't blame me when your colleagues get offended by your commit messages.
+MIT - Do whatever you want with this abomination.
+When your coworkers stage an intervention about your commit messages or HR asks why you called your own code "a festering pile of legacy spaghetti," that's on you, buddy.